How To Market to Gen Z: Engaging the Digital Natives

 2. Diverse and Inclusive: Gen Z is the most ethnically and racially diverse generation yet.
 As a result, they value inclusion and are more likely to support brands representing diversity in their marketing.

 3. Socially Conscious: They care deeply about global and social issues.
-For example, 76% are concerned about humanity’s impact on the planet, and 60% want their jobs to impact the world positively.
+For example, 76% are concerned about humanity’s impact on the planet, and 60% want their jobs to positively impact the world.

-4. Value Authenticity: Gen Z favors transparent, authentic, and not overly polished brands.
+4. Value Authenticity: Gen Z favors transparent, authentic, and unpolished brands.
 They prefer real people and stories over celebrity endorsements.

 5. Independent: This generation is self-reliant and entrepreneurial.
-A Center for Generational Kinetics survey found that 72% of teens say they want to start a business someday.
+A Center for Generational Kinetics survey found that 72% of teens want to start a business someday.

 Critical Differences Between Generation Z and Other Generations